cismet/doc-processor/README.md

     "workers": The numer of parallel workers
-    "tmpFolder": The tmp folder (ignore if you are doing docker) "keepFilesForDebugging": set to true if you are a keeper ;-) "speechComments": if you are on a mac, set to true to hear from your app (obviously doesn't work with docker) "targetWhitelist": a regex to match all allowed download locations. all downloads allowed if empty.
+    "tmpFolder": The tmp folder (ignore if you are doing docker) "keepFilesForDebugging": set to true if you are a keeper ;-) "targetWhitelist": a regex to match all allowed download locations. all downloads allowed if empty.
 Example: "^(http|https):\\/\\/localhost:\\d*\\/.*"
 ```